OkolieOKS234/Fixal-ui/Readme.md

 ## Components
+FixalButton
+FixalInput: Input with phone number of all countries, Input with icon inside
+Cards: Cards Lazy Loading

+## Section-Based Components
 FixalHero
 1. sidebyside: Has a header text with a sub-heading under and CTA below both.
 Then there is an image by the right on a row(using flex)
 2. straightline: All of the above in sidebyside are  displayed in a column down